 They ate more of the fortified feed rather than seeking out pasture or consuming alfalfa.
 However, farmers found that pigs housed in barns that were solely fed grain and corn would get sick, lose their hair, and fail to thrive.
 Therefore, before vitamin supplementation, farmers needed to ensure that the pigs had time on pasture or were fed alfalfa to obtain adequate vitamins to grow and remain healthy.
 They also found that pigs predominantly preferred pasture and unfortified feed if given the choice of pasture or fortified feed.

 In his book, The End of Craving, Mark Schatzker likens our modern food system to the fortified pig food designed to maximise growth and evade deficiencies.
-Fortification of processed food overrides our innate drive to seek out a variety of foods that contain the full spectrum of nutrients we need to thrive and avoid excess calorie intake.
-Since 1959, this understanding of the role of supplementation has been used heavily in the feeding of livestock to maximise growth rates for meat production.
+The fortification of processed food overrides our innate drive to seek out a variety of foods that contain the full spectrum of nutrients we need to thrive and avoid excess calorie intake.
+Since 1959, this understanding of the role of supplementation has been used heavily in feeding livestock to maximise growth rates for meat production.

 The increased rates of fortification of breakfast cereals and other ultra-processed foods may have inadvertently had a similar impact.
-Because ultra-processed foods now contain more of the nutrients we require to thrive, we are motivated and content to continue eating more of them.
+Because ultra-processed foods now contain some of the essential nutrients we need, we are motivated and content to continue eating more of them.
 Unfortunately, as a result, we have a reduced appetite for foods that naturally contain the nutrients commonly used in fortification.

-If we have innate cravings for vitamins, fortification may increase cravings for processed foods and drown out cravings for whole foods containing other essential nutrients like amino acids, potassium, sodium, and calcium that we need to thrive.
+If we have innate cravings for vitamins, fortification may increase cravings for processed foods and drown out cravings for whole foods containing other essential nutrients like amino acids, potassium, sodium, and calcium needed to thrive.
 For this reason, in our Micros Masterclass, we guide people to review their intake of supplements and fortified foods to ensure they are not excessive.